 Put commonly-used items, such as soap, shampoo, towels, washcloths, comb/brush, toothbrush, etc., in easy-to-reach locations, off of the floor to make certain nothing poses a fall risk.
 Utilizing contrasting colors on the floor, walls, and vanity/storage spaces enhances safety as well.

-And, probably the best tip we can offer is to engage the services and expert senior helpers in Naperville at Inspired Home Care!
+And, probably the best tip we can offer is to engage the services of Inspired Home Care!
 Our fully trained and experienced caregivers are available to make certain that personal care needs, such as bathing, showering, utilizing the toilet, and hair/oral care, are met with the utmost attention to dignity and independence, while making sure seniors remain secure and safe.